Now taking consultations for surgery in 2026

 • Answers to some of our most frequently asked question

-How Much Is Breast Implant Removal or Breast Implant Revision Surgery?
+How Much Is Breast Implant Removal or Revision Surgery?

-After your initial consultation with Dr Kumar, you will be given a detailed itemised quote.
-This will include Dr Kumar’s fee, Anaesthetist fee, Surgical Assistant fee and the hospital fees.
-The fee will take into account whether the procedure is to be done in one stage or two, the type of implants best suited to you and the need for an additional procedures such as a Fat Grafting.
+After your initial consultation, you will receive a detailed itemised quote.
+This typically includes the surgeon’s fee, anaesthetist fee, surgical assistant fee, and hospital fees.
+The quote may also reflect whether the procedure is performed in one or more stages, the type of implants best suited to your needs, and any additional procedures such as fat grafting.

 Can private health insurance be used?